niteshg97/-Low-Cost-2D-Position-Sensitive-Detector-for-Muography/README.md

-# ANAV — Low-Cost 2D Position-Sensitive Detector for Muography
+Low-Cost 2D Position-Sensitive Detector for Muography
 **Development and Testing of a Low-Cost Two-Dimensional Detector for Muography Applications**
 **Authors:** Nitesh Kumar & Abhishek Keshri
 **Dept. of Electrical Engineering, National Institute of Technology Patna**